Job JSON specification¶

 A source or destination party can be:

-Web browser; For downloads and uploads using web browser.
+- Web browser; For downloads and uploads using a web browser.

 For the workspace party, source or destination files can reside on multiple volumes within the same job: